KiandaBPM/docs/content/platform/connectors/_index.md

-## Creating a datasource
+## Registering a datasource

-The video below demonstrates how to create a datasource for SharePoint.
+The video below demonstrates how to create or register a datasource for SharePoint.
 The procedure shown is similar for other data connectors.
 Click on the links in [Predefined data connectors](#predefined-data-connectors) to read more on how to connect to different data sources.

 **Connecting to SharePoint Data (On-premises or Online) example**